expressjs/expressjs.com/en/advanced/best-practice-security.md

 $ requiresafe check
 ```

+## Avoid other known vulnerabilities

+Keep an eye out for [Node Security Project](https://nodesecurity.io/advisories) advisories that may affect Express or other modules that your app uses.
+In general, the Node Security Project is an excellent resource for knowledge and tools about Node security.

+Finally, Express apps - like any other web apps - can be vulnerable to a variety of web-based attacks.
+Familiarize yourself with known [web vulnerabilities](https://www.owasp.org/index.php/Top_10_2013-Top_10) and take precautions to avoid them.

 ## Additional considerations

 Here are some further recommendations from the excellent [Node.js Security Checklist](https://blog.risingstack.com/node-js-security-checklist/).
 Refer to that blog post for all the details on these recommendations: